cxreiff/cxreiff.github.io/src/assets/markdown/post1.md

 ---
-key: portfolio-site-design
+key: portfolio-site-resources
-title: Portfolio site approach and design
+title: Portfolio site tools and resources
-description: Frameworks, structure, tradeoffs, and my development, testing, build, and deploy process.
+description: Tools and resources used for building this portfolio site.
 date: 2021-05-31
 ---